FlowFuse/flowfuse/docs/device-agent/quickstart.md

 5. Click **Create.**

 ### Restore Device from Snapshot
-1. Naviage to Devices Menu.
+1. Navigate to Devices Menu.
 2. Select the Device needing to be restored.
-3. Navigate to Shapshots menu.
+3. Navigate to Snapshots menu.

 <img src="images/deploySnapshot.png" width=500 />